-- I) An indicative list of the nature and type of documents/information that may be may be relied upon for customer identification is given in Annex-I to this Master Circular.
-It is clarified that permanent correct address, as referred to in Annex-I, means the address at which a person usually resides and can be taken as the address as mentioned in a utility bill or any other document accepted by the bank for verification of the address of the customer. - m) If the address on the document submitted for identity proof by the prospective customer is same as that declared by him/her in the account opening form, the document may be accepted as a valid proof of both identity and address.
-If the address indicated on the document submitted for identity proof differs from the current address mentioned in the account opening form, a separate proof of address should be obtained. - n) A rent agreement indicating the address of the customer duly registered with State Government or similar registration authority may also be accepted as a proof of address. - o) It has been brought to our notice that the said indicative list furnished in Annex - I, is being treated by some banks as an exhaustive list as a result of which a section of public is being denied access to banking services.
+(e) An indicative list of the nature and type of documents/information that may be relied upon for customer identification is given in Annex I to this Master Circular.
+It is clarified that permanent correct address, as referred to in Annex I, means the address at which a person usually resides and can be taken as the address as mentioned in a utility bill or any other document accepted by the bank for verification of the address of the customer.
+It is clarified that while opening accounts based on Aadhaar also banks must satisfy themselves about the current address of the customer by obtaining required proof of the same as per extant instructions

+(f) It has been brought to our notice that the said indicative list furnished in Annex I is being treated by some banks as an exhaustive list as a result of which a section of public is being denied access to banking services.
 Banks are, therefore, advised to take a review of their extant internal instructions in this regard.

-2.5 Customer Identification Requirements - Indicative Guidelines i.
-Walk-in Customers
+2.5 Customer Identification Requirements - Indicative Guidelines